glennsl/controller/Documentation/Keyboards/WhiteFox.md

  1) Flip your WhiteFox over.
  2) With the keys down you should see a small hole in the middle of the board.
  3) While the keyboard is plugged in, use a paperclip or other small object to press the button inside the case.
+    - NOTE: This disables the keyboard.
+Use a second physical or on-screen keyboard if you need to type in a command.
     - TIP: you can also configure a key combination to enter flash mode.
 On the default layout it's Fn-ESC.

 #### Failsafe mode